msyamkumar/cs220-s22-projects/p3/readme.md

 You'll get practice calling functions from the `project` module, which we've provided, and practice writing your own functions.

 Start by downloading `project.py`, `test.py`, `questions.py` and `energy.csv`.
 Double check that these files don't get renamed by your browser (by running `ls` in the terminal from your `p3` project directory).

 You'll do all your work in a new `main.ipynb` notebook that you'll create also in `p3` project directory and hand in when you're done (please do not write your functions in a separate file).
 You'll test as usual by running `python test.py` (or similar, depending on your laptop setup).
+Note: If you do not recall how to create a new notebook file, please follow the steps in Segment 4 Task 4.1 in [lab-p1](https://github.com/msyamkumar/cs220-s22-projects/tree/main/lab-p1).

 The first cell should contain and only contain information like this:
 ```python